How Do I Know If My Betting Results Were Luck Or Skill?

 For a ‘typical’ picture of performance, eliminate extremes from your analysis.
 I recommend capping the odds (e.g. <= 20.00), so that good fortune plays less of a part in your results.
 Without against-the-odds wins bloating the PnL, only skill could possibly prevail in the long-run.

 Despite variance in your performance, over time your ROI % will converge to where it really belongs.
 Consider a casino with a fixed house edge on Roulette.
 The house doesn’t always win on every spin — it goes through peaks and troughs.
-But over time their % advantage reveals itself in their profits.
+However, over time the casino’s advantage or “house edge” reveals itself in their profits.
 It’s inevitable.

 For further reading, check out my post: Betting Variance In Action.